osamuaoki/bss/bss_tutorial1.md

 ## Example system

-Let me present a simple system setup case of data snapshot and backup for the Gnome desktop system (Debian Bookworm 12) with UEFI PC hardware with the NVMe SSD GPT disk as an example for tutorial.
+Let me present a simple system setup case of data snapshot and backup for the Gnome desktop system (Debian Trixie 13) with UEFI PC hardware with the NVMe SSD GPT disk as an example for tutorial.

 Let's assume a few things.